StackVista/stackstate-docs/setup/agent/migrate-agent-v1-to-v2/migrate-agent-v1-to-v2-linux.md

 ### 4. Copy over your existing conf.d checks

-Migrate your existing conf.d check YAML files to the Agent v2 directory.
+Migrate your existing conf.d check YAML files to the Agent V2 directory.

 This can be done by following these steps:

-1. Head over to your Agent v1 `conf.d` directory found at the following location `/etc/sts-agent/conf.d/`.
+1. Head over to your Agent V1 (legacy) `conf.d` directory found at the following location `/etc/sts-agent/conf.d/`.
-2. Copy each of the files in the `conf.d` directory to their respective v2 **subdirectories** inside the Agent v2 conf.d directory found at `/etc/stackstate-agent/conf.d/<CHECK-SUBDIRECTORY>.d/`.
+2. Copy each of the files in the `conf.d` directory to their respective v2 **subdirectories** inside the Agent V2 conf.d directory found at `/etc/stackstate-agent/conf.d/<CHECK-SUBDIRECTORY>.d/`.
     - **DO NOT** just copy all the files from the `/etc/sts-agent/conf.d/` to
-      `/etc/stackstate-agent/conf.d/` as Agent v2 works with a subdirectory structure.
+      `/etc/stackstate-agent/conf.d/` as Agent V2 works with a subdirectory structure.
     - For Example, If you are using **Splunk** copy the following files:
       - `/etc/sts-agent/conf.d/splunk_topology.yaml` into
         `/etc/stackstate-agent/conf.d/splunk_topology.d/splunk_topology.yaml`